Welcome to Outdoor Education with Lutherhaven Ministries!

-Outdoor Education is a once in a lifetime experience that your child will always remember.
-The learning and excitement shared with friends and classmates is often mentioned by students as a highlight of their school years.
+Outdoor Education is a once in a lifetime experience your child will always remember.
+The learning and excitement shared with friends and classmates is often mentioned by students as a highlight of their school year.
 Thank you for helping the Outdoor Education staff and teachers make this the best possible experience for your child!

 Classroom teachers from your child’s school attend and serve as a link between school and home, and often student parents come as adult mentors and cabin supervisors.

 All staff undergo professional training specific to our facilities and programs, and staff and parent volunteers undergo federal and state background checks.

 Students stay in heated cabins or yurts with bunk beds.
 Our food service staff prepares awesome, well-balanced meals.
 Food allergies should be noted on your child’s registration form and will be relayed to our cook prior to the trip.